syncfusion-content/typescript-docs/TypeScript/PivotChart/Export.md

 {% endhighlight %}

-## Image Export
+## Image export

-User can export contents of the PivotChart to image format for future archival, references and analysis purposes.
-We can export PivotChart to the following image formats.
+You can export contents of the pivot chart to image format for future archival, references, and analysis purposes.
+You can export the pivot chart to the following image formats:

 * PNG
 * EMF